hajimes/mmh3/util/README.md

 ## Updating _mmh3

-Use the `refresh.py` script in this directory to generate PEP 7-compliant C code from Appleby's original SMHasher project, instead of editing `_mmh3` files manually.
+Use the `refresh.py` script ***within this directory*** to generate PEP 7-compliant C code from Appleby's original SMHasher project, instead of editing `_mmh3` files manually.
 Add transformation code to the `refresh.py` script to perform further edits.

 After file generation, use `clang-format` (with `.clang-format` in the top directory of the `mmh3` project) to format the generated code.